Tlahuelilpan pipeline explosion: Background

-Incident
+Explosion

 Tlahuelilpan is crossed by one of the country's main fuel pipelines, connecting the port of Tuxpan, Veracruz, with the Pemex complex at Tula, Hidalgo, some 13 km to the southwest of the town.
 Reports of residents collecting what appeared to be fuel in the San Primitivo district of the town started circulating on social media during the afternoon of 18 January 2019.
 A video shot earlier and later uploaded to YouTube showed local residents with buckets, jerrycans and water bottles swarming around a large petrol fountain coming from a rupture in the pipeline; witnesses interviewed later on local television spoke of a crowd numbering in the hundreds, "or perhaps even a thousand".
 Other accounts stated that some residents, including children, were jokingly throwing gasoline at each other and horseplaying near the breach zone.
 A 911 call to local police reported the leak at 17:04 hours, and the explosion occurred at 19:10 hours.
 When first informed of the leak, Pemex did not initially close the valve because they did not consider the leak "important".
 It took four hours to extinguish the explosion's fire.
 Residents from the surrounding areas were evacuated.

 It is believed that the fountain caused fumes of the fuel to fill the air which later ignited in a huge fireball that consumed the surrounding fields which had been soaked with fuel.
 The pipeline at the rupture point was estimated to carry around 10,000 barrels of gasoline at 2 MPa.
 The exact cause of the fire that ignited the spill is not yet known.
 Investigators' first hypothesis was that the gases produced by the leak and the electricity sparks caused by the friction of people's synthetic clothes may have caused the explosion.
 The explosion was particularly deadly because the free gasoline attracted large numbers of people to the breach zone.
 Residents also stated that the shortage of gasoline in the area may have prompted many to attend the scene when they heard of the breach.

 There were about 25 troops at the site, but Secretary of Defense Luis Cresencio Sandoval stated that there were not enough personnel to turn back the 600–800 residents who had reached the site in search of fuel.
 He stated that the Army tried to persuade villagers to not get near the breach zone, and that some became aggressive when asked to turn back.
 None of the residents were carrying firearms, but some were armed with sticks and stones.
 The soldiers did not intervene with civilians as they were outnumbered.
 They were also asked by their leadership not to engage with potential fuel thieves at the scene when residents started flocking to the breach, because they feared a shootout would break out and unarmed civilians would be hurt or that soldiers would be killed by an angry mob.